 Mr. Fry has an active pro bono practice.
 In conjunction with several public interest groups, Mr. Fry led a team of Munger Tolles lawyers that obtained a $700 million settlement from the Social Security Administration for a class of people who were wrongfully denied government benefits.
 The firm was one of five awarded the National Law Journal’s 2009 Pro Bono Award for its work on the case and Mr. Fry received the Wiley W. Manuel Award for Pro Bono Services from the State Bar of California.

-Mr. Fry is a former Ninth Circuit Lawyer Representative for the Northern District of California, a former President of the Northern District of California chapter of the Federal Bar Association, the President and a member of the board of directors of the Giffords Law Center to Prevent Gun Violence, and a member of the board of directors of the National Senior Citizens Law Center.
+Mr. Fry is a former Ninth Circuit Lawyer Representative for the Northern District of California, a former President of the Northern District of California chapter of the Federal Bar Association, the President and a member of the board of directors of the Giffords Law Center to Prevent Gun Violence, and a member of the board of directors of the Justice in Aging.
 Mr. Fry also serves on the Northern District of California’s Standing Committee on Professional Conduct.

 Mr. Fry served as a lecturer in media law at the University of California at Berkeley School of Law in the 1998-1999 and 2000-2001 academic years.